Soft Pneumatic Grippers: Topology optimization, 3D-printing and Experimental validation: Closing remarks

-The CAD model of the optimized 2D Pneunet is extruded to generate the corresponding 3D unit, and ten such units are assembled to form a single arm of the proposed SPG.
+The CAD model of the optimized 2D Pneunet is extruded to generate the corresponding 3D unit, and ten such units are assembled to form a single arm of the presented SPG.
 Finite element analyses are conducted to demonstrate the bending behavior under varying pressure loads, both with and without the influence of self-weight.
 Results indicate that when gravity is considered, higher pressure is required to achieve bending motion, as expected, since gravitational forces oppose upward deformation.
+A comparative study shows that the arm with optimized chambers offers superior bending performance compared to that with conventional chambers, highlighting the effectiveness of the proposed approach.
+Additionally, a comparison between numerical and experimental deformation profiles of the arm with optimized chambers, by and large, demonstrates good overall agreement, suggesting that the chosen Ogden material model parameters for nonlinear finite element analyses are suitable.
 The four arms are 3D-printed using stereolithography with Elastic 50A V2 resin and subsequently assembled to construct the SPG.
 An experimental setup is developed using the four arms and a supporting structure.
-The fabricated SPG demonstrates its grasping action by gripping and picking the objects of different shapes, sizes, stiffness, and weights at varying pneumatic loads.
+The fabricated SPG demonstrates its grasping action by gripping and picking objects of varying shapes, sizes, stiffness, structures, and weights at different pneumatic loads.